 As Roger Ebert once said, “The great movies enlarge us, they civilize us, they make us more decent people.”
-Movies are more than entertainment, movies are an art which help shape our culture and society.
+Movies are more than entertainment, movies are an art which helps shape our culture and society.
 Whether you’re interested in watching movies on a deeper level or learning how to make your own, Lane’s Film Studies program has the courses you need to get started.

 By learning how to watch movies with a more careful eye, you’ll develop strong critical thinking skills that will help you in any career you pursue.
 You’ll have the option of taking classes like Film History, Film Genres (Horror, Comedy, Noir), Women Directors, and more!
-No matter if you’re interested in a degree in cinema studies or you’re just looking to take a few classes for fun, film classes will help you develop your analytical and storytelling skills. to be added later
+No matter if you’re interested in a degree in cinema studies or you’re just looking to take a few classes for fun, film classes will help you develop your analytical and storytelling skills.

 Do you love watching movies?
 Are you interested in diving deeper into horror films, female directors, film history, and more?
 Do you like thinking about stories and developing new ideas?
 Lane’s Film Studies program has what you need to delve deeper into the world of movies!
 You’ll learn how narratives are structured and communicated visually (gamers and graphic novel fans, take note!), as well as the history, style, and nuts and bolts of movies and the film industry.

 If you’re interested in pursuing a cinema studies major at a four-year institution, our advisors can help you develop a transfer plan to the school of your dreams.
 If you dream of being a duck, our core film sequence transfers seamlessly to the UO!
-Not sure if you want to major in film studies, but want to take a few film classes anyways?
+Not sure if you want to major in film studies but want to take a few film classes anyways?
 No problem!
 Depending on which class you take, our film classes can fulfill Arts & Letters or Diversity requirements for most degrees at Lane.
 And, if you’re Interested in Lane’s Multimedia Design degree, multimedia design students can take film studies classes as directed electives for their degree!

 When you’re ready to get started, just apply!
 Our Admissions office staff will guide you through the steps to enroll to get you started right.
-You can also contact Admissions with any questions you have about the college, to schedule a tour of the campus, or just to say hello.
+You can also contact Admissions with any questions you have about the college, to schedule a tour of the campus, or just to say, "hello."
 If you’re not ready to apply today, you can request more information on the program and we’ll get in touch to make a plan that works for you.